ShrikanthRamanathan/MyWorkSpace/Key Professional Skills.md

 Building a successful career goes beyond technical expertise—it requires strong thinking, intentional action, and strategic decision-making.
 The ability to navigate real-world challenges, manage priorities, and communicate value sets high-performing professionals apart.
 The following core skills are essential for anyone looking to grow, lead, and thrive in today’s dynamic work environment:

 * **Decision-Making**
-  The ability to make thoughtful, informed choices—especially under pressure is a critical career skill.
+  The ability to make thoughtful, informed choices-especially under pressure-is a critical career skill.

   * *Risk Minimization:* Anticipate potential downsides and take steps to reduce unnecessary exposure.